ton-community/ton-docs/docs/develop/howto/subresolvers.md

 TON DNS is a powerful tool.
 It allows not only to assign TON Sites/Storage bags to domains, but also to set up subdomain resolving.

+## Domain contracts searcher

 Subdomains have practical use.
 For example, blockchain explorers don't currently provide way to find domain contract by its name.
 Let's explore how to create contract that gives an opportunity to find such domains.

 :::info
 This contract is deployed at `EQDkAbAZNb4uk-6pzTPDO2s0tXZweN-2R08T2Wy6Z3qzH_Zp` and linked to `resolve-contract.ton`.
 To test it, you may write `<your-domain.ton>.resolve-contract.ton` in the address bar of your favourite TON explorer and get to the page of TON DNS domain contract.
 Subdomains and .t.me domains are supported as well.

 You can attempt to see the resolver code by going to `resolve-contract.ton.resolve-contract.ton`.
 Unfortunately, that will not show you the subresolver (that is a different smart-contract), you will see the page of domain contract itself.
 :::

-## dnsresolve() code
+### dnsresolve() code

 Some repeated parts are omitted.